oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 ### Objectives

-- Enhance charts by using APEX Assistant to generate SQL queries through natural language.
+- Enhance charts by using AI-powered APEX Assistant to generate SQL queries through natural language.

-- Create PL/SQL packages using APEX Assistant in SQL Commands.
+- Create PL/SQL packages using AI-powered APEX Assistant in SQL Commands.

-## Task 1: Enhance Charts with APEX Assistant
+## Task 1: Enhance Charts using AI

-1. From the runtime environment, navigate to the developer toolbar and click **Page 1**.
+1. From the browser tab where the app is running, navigate to the developer toolbar and click **Page 1**.

     !["Click App Builder"](images/event-dashboard.png "")

-2. In the page designer, select **Created** region.
+2. In the page designer, select the region created under **Body**.
 In the property editor, update **Identification > Name** to **Event Types**.

     !["Click App Builder"](images/event-types.png "")